 The hyperspectral imager (or radiometer) covers the spectral range from the visible to the SWIR (Short-Wavelength Infrared) region (0.4 – 2.5 µm).
 To satisfy high SNR (Signal-to-Noise Ratio), the diameter of the telescope is designed with an aperture of 30 cm for the ground sampling distance of 30 m.
 An off-axis three mirror anastigmat type (TMA) telescope is used with an F-number of 2.2.
 The ground footprint is projected to the slits with the gap of 30 µm.
 The light entering the slits is introduced to two spectrometers, one for the VNIR (Visible and Near Infrared) radiometer, and the other for the SWIR radiometer.
 Both spectrometers adopted a reflective grating system.

-Spectrograph: For the hyperspectral radiometer application, aberration corrected Offner-type spectrographs are selected.
+For the hyperspectral radiometer application, aberration-corrected Offner-type spectrographs are selected.
 Since the wavelength region of the hyperspectral radiometer is wide, two spectrographs are manufactured and each of them is optimized for the VNIR and the SWIR region, respectively.

-The SWIR detector is mounted inside a dewar and cooled down to ~145 K by using a Stirling cryocooler to decrease the dark current down to the negligible level.
+The SWIR detector is mounted inside a dewar and cooled down to ~145 K by using a Stirling cryocooler to decrease the dark current down to a negligible level.

-A HELU (Hyper Electronics Unit) functions a a signal processor of the hyperspectral data stream.
-HELU makes the correction of PRNU (Photo Response Non-Uniformity), non linearity, offset and smile distortion.
+A HELU (Hyper Electronics Unit) functions as a signal processor of the hyperspectral data stream.
+HELU makes the correction of PRNU (Photo Response Non-Uniformity), non-linearity, offset and smile distortion.
 In order to reduce the data size, data binning in spectral direction and lossless data compression are implemented at HELU.
 The detector pixels are binned in the spectral direction, over 4 pixels for the VNIR case and over 2 pixels for the SWIR case, in order to produce unity image pixels.